 Apparently I don’t have a lot of photos of the one in the mudroom, but here you can see it in this photo from my post about how to clean running shoes.

 I love the classic look of these crescent mats so I decided to give one a try.
-The color I have here is the khaki and it kind of gives you that classic coir look without getting all worn-out looking the second you put it outside.
+The one I have here, which is the plaid pattern in the color khaki, is currently sold out, but they have an almost identical one available in a lot of different colors.
+I have a few other mats in the camel color that I’ve ordered more recently and the color is almost identical to the old khaki.
+It kind of gives you that classic coir look without getting all worn-out looking the second you put it outside.

 I’ve had the mat outside for about 6 months now and all I have to report back is that absolutely nothing has happened.
 It’s just exactly the same.
 It’s been exposed to storms, hot summer sun, mud, pets, and all that good stuff and this is how it looks.

 Just the same as it did the day I put it down.